 MBE Strategies Blog Post Series: Welcome to our MBE tips and tricks blog post series — geared toward those looking for extra MBE help!
 This post focuses on a Real Property MBE tip.
-We started this 14-day series months ago and it was so popular that we are continuing it for each administration.

 You will see 25 scored Real Property MBE questions on the Multistate Bar Exam.